INSTRUCTIONS FOR COMPLETING WORKSHEET

-Each linage paper must stand on its own with the documentation provided.
-If an application is based upon a line previously filed by a relative, the new application must update all previous documentation in accordance with standards of proof in effect when the new application is made.
+Each lineage paper must stand on its own and meet current proof standards.
+If an application is based upon a line previously filed by a relative, the new application must update the available documentation and achieve the current standard of proof.

 Filling in the Form:

-- The enclosed WORKSHEET has been partially completed using references contained in the Society’s files.
+- The WORKSHEET will be partially completed using references contained in the Society’s files.

 - Fill in the remaining generations.
 Give full names, dates, and places when possible.
 Please try not to use abbreviations.